 Genocide.
 Slavery.
 Forced relocation.
 Cultural destruction.

 These experiences shared by communities can result in cumulative emotional and psychological wounds that carry across generations.
-The effects of historical traumas inflicted on people because of their race linger in descendants and prevents material, social and spiritual progress of all communities.
+The effects of historical traumas inflicted by and on people because of their race linger in descendants and prevents material, social and spiritual progress of all communities.
 The persistent cycle of trauma continues to destroy as it is not just about what happened, but it’s about what is happening now.

-Founder and Lead Facilitator,
+Founder and lead facilitator,

 Social Centric Institute